|Guide||♦||14 Triplogs||0 Topics|

 The trail starts from the Brins Mesa West Trailhead.
-The trail is unofficial and doesn't show up on many of the local Sedona hiking maps or the Forest Service sign post.
+The trail is unofficial and doesn't show up on many local Sedona hiking maps or the Forest Service signpost.

-The rewards of this trail are spectacular views and two ruins sites; one in the best condition I've seen in the Sedona area.
+This trail's rewards are spectacular views and two ruins sites; one in the best condition I've seen in the Sedona area.

-From here you are walking on a 15 foot wide ledge with shear walls to the east and a shear drop to the west... not a place for kids or those who fear heights.
+From here, you are walking on a 15-foot wide ledge with sheer walls to the east and a sheer drop to the west... not a place for kids or those who fear heights.

-About half-way into the canyon you will see a long shallow cave with ruins.
+About half-way into the canyon, you will see a long shallow cave with ruins.
 It's possible to climb up to the ruins.
-As you approach the end of the canyon look down in to the north and you will see the second ruins sight - very well preserved.
+As you approach the end of the canyon, look down into the north, and you will see the sight of the second ruins - very well preserved.